-The victim audit primarily identified that could improve we communication with victims who had additional language needs and /or vulnerabilities and strengthen how we inform them of their rights.
+The victim audit primarily identified that we could improve our communication with victims who had additional language needs and /or vulnerabilities and strengthen how we inform them of their rights.
 We have identified 38 actions that will ensure that all victims are fully informed and aware of the victims code and their rights within the criminal justice system.
 We are in the process of rolling out these actions and plan to implement and improve on them over the coming year.